prabhav-thali/quality-education/README.md

 ### Solution architecture

-REPLACE THIS EXAMPLE WITH YOUR OWN, OR REMOVE THIS EXAMPLE

 Diagram and step-by-step description of the flow of our solution:

 ![Video transcription/translaftion app](./images/ShikshaMate_architecture_diagram.png)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the site and logs in.
-2. Watson Speech to Text processes the audio and extracts the text.
-3. Watson Translation (optionally) can translate the text to the desired language.
-4. The app stores the translated text as a document within Object Storage.
+2. He then runs a query on a specific topic.
+3. Watsonx Assistant frames the most relevant response to user's query based on reference documents stored.

 ## Presentation materials